Youth ministry and the Super Bowl

-Every year, 100 million Americans gather around the TV to watch two NFL teams go head-to-head in an always exciting and brilliant display of football acumen…Ok, maybe the game isn’t that great, but the commercials are entertaining.
-Anyways, planning a party for the Big Game* is a great opportunity to have a fun event that can also be impactful.
+Every year, 100 million Americans gather around the TV to watch two NFL teams go head-to-head in an always exciting and brilliant display of football acumen…Ok, maybe the game isn’t that great, but at least the commercials are usually entertaining.
+Anyways, planning a party for the Super Bowl is a great opportunity to have a fun event that can also be impactful.

 So what all goes into planning a super party?
 For starters,you need to pick a place to have it.
 If it is in your church building, you need to be aware of some legal ramifications.
 Unless they’ve been changed in the past year or two, its illegal to show the game on TVs or projectors over 55 inches in a public place.
 Also, you can’t show the game on more than 4 tvs.
 You also can’t charge for admission, including for food.
 You can flaunt the law and its doubtful the NFL would pursue you (though they might) but it wouldn’t be too cool to be talking about integrity while flaunting the law.
 A recommendation – have it in a home/homes.
 When you do that, it suddenly changes the legal dynamic.
 This also is a more personal experience, rather than have it in a huge church building.

 Once you figure out where you’re having it, you need the basic supplies.
 Food is a necessity.
 The best thing to do is have your students each bring some sort of treat.
 Next, you’ll need some sort of TV setup.
 Have several TVs showing the game if you can.
 That way, you can spread out a little bit.
 If you can, set up DVRs to have a 10 minute delay or so.
 Why?
 So that you can fast-forward through the bud-light and Go-Daddy commercials, among others.
 If not, just be sure to have a remote handy for quick muting/darkout.
 If you want, you can deck out the building in football related decorations.
 I’ve heard some people go all out, to the point of putting in mini-bleachers in for watching.
 Be creative!